httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The client MUST indicate the offset of the request content inside the representation data by including the `Upload-Offset` request header field.
 To ensure that the upload resource will accept the request, the offset SHOULD be taken from an immediate previous response for retrieving the offset ({{offset-retrieving}}) or appending representation data ({{upload-appending}}).

 The request MUST include the `Upload-Complete` header field.
-Its value is true if the end of the request content is the end of the representation data.
-If the content is then fully received by the upload resource, the upload will be complete.
+Its value is true in two cases:

+- the request has content that is the end of the representation data.
+Once the content is fully received by the server, the upload is complete.
-The request content can be empty.
-If the `Upload-Complete` field is then set to true, the client wants to complete the upload without appending additional representation data.
+- the request has no content.
+Once the request is processed by the server, the upload is complete.
+This usage requires the full representation data to have been received via prior requests.

 If the client received a final response with a